 I spoke recently with Doherty to talk about his work and the exciting and often cutting-edge technological developments his firm uses to improve the way we live in cities and the cities themselves.

-The interrelationship of systems just below the surface makes smart cities almost like biological entities, with buildings, utilities, and roadways acting as the organs keeping the city alive.
+Transforming the shape of the built environment The interrelationship of systems just below the surface makes smart cities almost like biological entities, with buildings, utilities, and roadways acting as the organs keeping the city alive.
 In smart cities, building skins and roadways double as power plants.
 Street lighting and high-rise buildings also do duty as internet access points.
 The whole city buzzes with the data that is its lifeblood.

 “We create ecosystems as real estate developers and owner of the land.
 Specifications are the only way to take innovations and connect them to other innovations.
 This is not just about putting in a wood window and having it replaced by another manufacturer.
 [Specifications] create these environments,” explained Doherty.